oracle/opengrok/opengrok-tools/README-dist.txt

 Uninstall
 ---------

-* from system level package:
+* from system level package or from venv:
+  (assuming the venv is activated or you are running pip3 from the venv binary directory)

   python3 -m pip uninstall opengrok_tools

-* from a venv (assuming the venv is activated or you are running pip3 from the venv binary directory):

-  pip3 uninstall opengrok_tools